hydephp/develop/docs/getting-started/core-concepts.md

 - **Path:** The full path to a file, including the file name, directory, and extension.
 - **Identifier:** The unique identifier for a page.
 Unique only within the same page type.
-- **Route key:** The key used to access the page in the routing system.
+- **PageRoute key:** The key used to access the page in the routing system.
 Unique across all site pages.

 Both the identifier and route key are derived from the path of the page.
 The identifier is the path without the file extension, and relative to the page type source directory.
 The route key is the output directory plus the identifier.